The best events are always memorable.

 Plus, they give attendees an experience that ensures they want to return year after year because they're fun!

 As we look at these examples, you’ll notice some that are as far from “boring business” as you can imagine.
-And, believe me when I say the networking connections you make while rocking out your 80’s gear will be built on a strong foundation, creating a relationship that lasts longer than the usual conference acquaintances.
+And, believe me when I say the networking connections you make while rocking out your 80’s gear will be built on a strong foundation, creating a relationship that lasts longer than the usual conference handshake.

 I know I appreciated getting to go to the Rock & Roll Hall of Fame as part of Content Marketing World!
 I promise I was not the only one who couldn’t resist this photo opportunity, which conveniently includes the CMW logo.